nicholsons/comp0035-2024-tutorials/activities/comp0035-tutorial1.md

 ## Introduction

 This session introduces you to using Git, GitHub and GitHub Classroom.
 It then walks through setting up a project in an IDE.
 The learning objective is that you should have sufficient knowledge to create a project in your IDE for your coursework.

 This class will not be sufficient to teach you the full use of Git, GitHub and their integration with your chosen code editor or IDE.
 There are also video tutorials and guides in the Reading List for week 1.
 The best way to learn is to keep using
 Git and GitHub throughout the COMP0035 and COMP0034 projects.

 There are different ways to create a GitHub repository including:

 1. Create a new empty repository directly on GitHub.com
-2. Accept an assignment from GitHub classroom
-3. Push existing code from a project on your computer to GitHub
+2. Push existing code from a project on your computer to GitHub
+3. Accept an assignment from GitHub classroom
 4. Fork an existing GitHub repository

 You can work with GitHub using a git command line from a terminal; directly on GitHub.com or using any number of source code control software.
 In COMP0034 and COMP0035 it is assumed you will mostly work with GitHub using your IDE (VS Code, PyCharm etc.) so this tutorial focuses on this method.

-The approaches you are most likely to use in the course are as follows.
+The two approaches you are most likely to use in the course are:

-For the coursework:
+**Accept an assignment from GitHub Classroom** - used for the Coursework

-1. Create a repository using GitHub Classroom
+1. Create your own copy of a repository by accepting a GitHub Classroom assignment.
+This creates a remote copy of the repository in the ucl-comp0035 organisation.
+2. Clone this remote copy from GitHub to your IDE to create a project with a local repository
+3. Create a virtual environment for the project (local repository) in your IDE
+4. Edit code in the IDE and push changes from your local repository to the remote repository on GitHub

+**Fork an existing GitHub repository** - used for the Tutorials (Coding practicals)

+1. Fork the course repository for the tutorials.
+This creates a remote copy of the repository in your GitHub account.
 2. Clone the repository to your IDE to create a project
 3. Create a virtual environment for the project in your IDE
 4. Edit code in the IDE and push changes to the remote repository

-For the coding practicals (tutorials):

-1. Fork the course repository for the tutorials
-2. Clone the repository to your IDE to create a project
-3. Create a virtual environment for the project in your IDE
-4. Edit code in the IDE and push changes to the remote repository
+The tutorial will cover these steps in more detail.

 ## Contents